-For reporting of ice or hazardous roadway conditions inside the City of Atlanta, please call 404-853.3200.
-For areas outside the City of Atlanta, please contact the local jurisdiction responsible for emergency operations for that area.
+To report ice or hazardous roadway conditions inside the City of Atlanta, please call 404-453-3200 or 311.
+For areas outside the City of Atlanta, please contact the local jurisdiction responsible for emergency operations in that area.

 • Cobb County – 770.528.2600